IP Literature Watch: March 2021

 In this issue of IP Literature Watch we include recent research and papers relating to IP litigation, licensing, innovation, policy, and copyright law.
 We...

-Dr. Anne Layne-Farrar is a Vice President in the Antitrust & Competition Economics Practice of CRA and an Adjunct Professor at Northwestern University School of Law.
+Dr. Anne Layne-Farrar is a Senior Consultant to the Antitrust & Competition Economics Practice of CRA and an Adjunct Professor at Northwestern University School of Law.
 She specializes in antitrust and intellectual property matters, especially where the two issues are combined.

 She advises clients on competition, intellectual property, regulation, and policy issues across a broad range of industries and has worked with some of the largest information technology, communications, and pharmaceutical companies in the world.
 Dr. Layne-Farrar has advised clients in a variety of jurisdictions, including the US, Europe, and Asia (South Korea and China).